 When one thinks of a Greek meal, a variety of pictures may come to mind.
 A juicy souvlaki, a warm plate of moussakas, or a lamb being roasted on a spit.
 Although these are very much part of the modern Greek diet, it by no means makes up the majority.
 In fact, the average daily diet of a Greek will almost always consist of some sort of vegetarian food throughout the day.
 It can be argued that some of Greece’s most traditional -and very tasty- dishes are meat-free, making Greece a great place for vegetarians!

 Another reason why it is so easy to find vegetarian and vegan-friendly meals in Greece is that the Greek population is 98% Greek Orthodox.
 The religious guidelines that the Greeks follow, call for extended periods of religious fasting, where animal products are prohibited.
 This means that they are used to eating animal-free meals and have developed lots of nutritious and delicious alternatives to get them through Lent.

 As a result, wherever you decide to eat in Greece, you will find a long list of great vegetarian options that will ensure you get to experience the traditional Greek cuisine.
-The team at Greeking.me have understood the need for exploring Greece’s vegetarian scene and has thus developed the Vegetarian Food Tour!
+The team at Greeking.me have understood the need for exploring Greece’s vegetarian scene and have thus developed the Vegetarian Food Tour of Athens!

-Here are the best vegetarian dishes you must order when visiting Greece:
+Here are the best vegetarian dishes you must order in Greece:

 Tzatziki dip - credits: New Africa/Shutterstock.com

-This silky garlic infused Greek yogurt dip is one that you must try on your trip.
-This is a staple to a local’s diet and can be eaten with anything: French fries, bread or even on its own - it is a healthy way to add a little texture to your meal.
+This vegetarian-friendly, garlic-infused Greek yogurt dip is one that you must try on your trip to Greece.
+This is a staple to a local’s diet and can be eaten with anything: French fries, bread, or even on its own - it is a healthy way to add a little texture to your meal.